istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 $ kubectl apply -f https://<repo URL>/<new version>/operator-profile-default.yaml
 {{< /text >}}

-Both the operator controller and `istioctl` commands share the same code to validate configuration schemas and perform a range of checks for installation change or upgrade.
+Both the operator controller and `istioctl` commands share the same code.

-The same code is executed when using the API with or without the controller, the main difference being the execution context.
+The main difference is the execution context.
 In the `istioctl` case, the operation runs in the admin user’s command execution and security context, while in the controller case, a pod in the cluster runs the code in its security context.
-In both cases, the API is schematized and validated.
+In both cases, they validate configuration schemas and perform the same range of checks for installation change or upgrade.

 ## Migration from Helm